ravichas/AMPL-Tutorial/README.md

 <b> Drug Target Commons: </b>
 * Some of the DTC target related information (ex Target: CYP3A4) will be big (> 46K compounds and ~ 16 MB) and sometimes will take a long time to export them into Excel file.
 The best option would be to download the whole DTC dataset (~ 2 GB) and extract the target of your interest from the master file.
 Here are the steps:
     *   Visit DTC site, https://drugtargetcommons.fimm.fi/
-    *   Download the whole dataset
+    *   Download the whole dataset (I am assuming that you are using a Linux or Mac OS for this exercise)
-    *   Extract the target of your interest using the following commands:
+    *   Extract the target of your interest (e.g., CYP3A4) using the following Linux shell commands:

             ```Shell
             wget https://drugtargetcommons.fimm.fi/static/Excell_files/DTC_data.csv -o DTC_data.csv